Site Map

 To reduce discomfort and swelling, your provider may recommend that you:

-If you have a catheter or IV line, it will likely be removed if it is the cause of the thrombophlebitis.
+If you have a catheter or intravenous (IV) line, it will likely be removed if it is the cause of the thrombophlebitis.

-Medicines called NSAIDs, such as ibuprofen, may be prescribed to reduce pain and swelling.
+Medicines called nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may be prescribed to reduce pain and swelling.

 If clots in the deeper veins are also present, your provider may prescribe medicines to thin your blood.
 These medicines are called anticoagulants.
 Antibiotics are prescribed if you have an infection.

 Surgical removal (phlebectomy), stripping, or sclerotherapy of the affected vein may be needed.
-These treat large varicose veins or to prevent thrombophlebitis in high-risk people.
+These treat large varicose veins or are done to prevent thrombophlebitis in high-risk people.

 Outlook (Prognosis)